slowernews/wisdom-tldr/README.md

 ===
 ###On difficult targets

+You'll need all weaponry to have a chance of winning.

 > *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
 Listen actively and maintain rapport.
 Know your audience.
 First they have to [trust](#on-) you.
 [Keep your word](#on-) and prove your worth, the new guy as always to prove himself.'*